-Individuals who elect to receive hospice care must file a Medicaid Hospice Election Statement (DHHS Form 149) (see Forms section) with a particular hospice.
+Individuals who elect to receive hospice care must file a Medicaid Hospice Election Form (Department of Health and Human Services [DHHS] Form 149) (see Forms section) with a particular hospice.
 This required form includes the hospice provider identifying information.
 An election may also be filed by a family member or a patient representative.
 With respect to an individual granted the power of attorney for the patient, or acting as an agent of the patient under a Durable Power of Attorney for Health Care, state law determines the extent to which the individual may act on the patient's behalf.
+All forms must be filled out completely to be accepted by South Carolina Department of Health and Human Services (SCDHHS).